Does this apply to me?

 Only if your Luno account is verified in Malaysia.

-Sending cryptocurrency out of Malaysia is now officially seen as an investment in foreign currency assets, per the Central Bank of Malaysia’s Foreign Exchange Policy.
-This policy is part of a broad prudential toolkit to maintain monetary and financial stability in the country.
-It applies to both citizens and permanent residents of Malaysia.
+Under the Central Bank of Malaysia’s Foreign Exchange Policy (FEP), sending cryptocurrency to a non-Malaysian registered exchange (foreign exchange) or private wallet is treated as an investment in foreign currency assets.
+The FEP is part of a broad prudential toolkit to maintain monetary and financial stability in the country.
+It applies to both Malaysian citizens and permanent residents.

 Since Luno is registered as a Digital Asset Exchange in Malaysia, we comply with the Foreign Exchange Policy.